rackerlabs/docs-cloud-load-balancers/rst/dev-guide/general-api-info/role-based-access-control.rst

 RBAC permissions cross-reference to Cloud Load Balancers API operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 API operations for Cloud Load Balancers may or may not be available to all roles.
-To see which operations are permitted to invoke which calls, please review `the Knowledge Center article`_.
+To see which operations are permitted to invoke which calls, please review

-.. _the Knowledge Center article: http://www.rackspace.com/knowledge_center/article/permissions-matrix-for-role-based-access-control-rbac
+the Knowledge Center article :kc-article:`Permissions Matrix for Role-Based Access Control (RBAC) <permissions-matrix-for-role-based-access-control-rbac>`.